Dstri26/YoPlaDo-Youtube-Playlist-Downloader/README.md

 # YoPlaDo-Youtube-Playlist-Downloader
-A simple python program to download Youtube Playlist at once.
+It is a simple python program to download Youtube Playlist at once.

 Prerequisites Libraries: